Revision 23-3; Effective Sept. 22, 2023

 abuse and neglect investigation: See DFPS Investigation.

-administrative review: An informal review that CCR conducts when certain individuals or operations dispute a specific CCR decision or action in order to determine whether the decision or action was appropriate under applicable rule or other law.
-See 40 TAC, Subchapter M, Division 1, Administrative Reviews.
+administrative review: An informal review that CCR conducts when certain individuals or operations dispute a specific CCR decision or action to determine whether the decision or action was appropriate under applicable rule or other law.
+See 26 TAC, Chapter 745, Subchapter M, Division 1, Administrative Reviews.

 administrator: See child care administrator.

 adjacent to the premises: See nearby.

 adverse actions: A type of enforcement action that CCR may impose to enforce the requirements in rules, minimum standards and statute.
 This action may require the closure of an operation, the addition of permanent restrictions or conditions to a permit, or both.
 The specific types of adverse actions include: denial, adverse amendment, suspension, revocation and refusal to renew a permit.
 See 26 TAC, Chapter 745, Subchapter L, Division 3, Adverse Actions.

 after-school hours: The hours before or after the customary school day.

 agency: See child-placing agency.

 agency foster home: See CPA foster family home and CPA foster group home.

 ALJ: The administrative law judge appointed by the State Office of Administrative Hearings to conduct due process hearings.
 See SOAH.